MattLatt/JPEG/README.md

 The repository contain :
   - the zip archive "jpegsr9b.zip" downloaded from http://www.ijg.org/files/jpegsr9b.zip
-  - the folder "libjpeg-sr9b" where the zip archive was unzipped (the choice of the folder name "libjpeg-sr9b" is purely arbitrary)
+  - the folder "libjpeg-sr9b" where the zip archive was unzipped (the choice of the folder name "libjpeg-sr9b" is purely arbitrary).
 In this folder the file jconfig.vc was renamed into jconfig.h in order to compile with Microsoft VC
   - the folder "libjpeg" that contain the Visual Studio solution with :
       - a "binaries" folder where all binaries (.lib, .dll) are copied by post-build instructions for each workspace, configuration and architecture.